 - Avoid generic descriptions such as “world’s best app.”
 Instead, highlight features or typical uses of your app that resonate with your audience.

 - You can update your subtitle when submitting a new version of your app to help you determine the subtitle that’s most effective for engaging users.

 - A subtitle can be up to 30 characters long and appears below your app’s name throughout the App Store.

 - If you choose to mention an accolade, we recommend putting it at the end of your description or as part of your promotional text.
 Don’t add unnecessary keywords to your description in an attempt to improve search results.
-Also avoid including specific prices in your app description.
-Pricing is already shown on the product page, and references within the description may not be accurate in all regions.
+Also, avoid including specific prices in your app description, as pricing is already shown on the product page and references within the description may not be accurate in all regions.